 Bluetick Coonhounds should present a muscular, well-built appearance.
-The neat body offers a square, or slightly longer than tall, proportion.
+The neat body is square, or slightly longer than it is tall.
 The head displays a prominent stop, with a long, square muzzle and long flews.
-Large, wide-set eyes should be round and dark brown, with a pleading expression.
-The ears are low, thin, and tapered and should reach the large, black nose when extended.
+The large, wide-set eyes should be round and dark brown, with a pleading expression.
+The black ears are low, thin, and tapered and should reach the large, black nose when extended.
 Strong legs and hips offer a powerful appearance.
 The tail should be carried high, with a half-moon curve.
-A coarse, short coat is dark blue with black spots and black ears.
+A coarse, short coat is dark blue with black spots.
 Tan markings and red ticking may be present, but are not required.
-More blue than white is white is required, no other colors are allowed. - AKC Breed Standards
+More blue than white is white is required, and no other colors are allowed. – AKC Breed Standards

 Blueticks have been prominently featured in movies, books, and country songs since their development.
-The breed was accepted to the United Kennel Club in 1946, and was previously able to be registered as a Coonhound or American Foxhound.
-The Bluetick Coonhound earned recognition by the AKC in 2009.
+The breed was accepted to the United Kennel Club in 1946, but prior to this was registered as a Coonhound or American Foxhound.
+The American Kennel Club recognized the Bluetick Coonhound in 2009.

 AKC Breed Category

-A Bluetick Coonhound may be a good watchdog—that Coonhound bay won't be missed and will scare off any intruder—but they're too friendly to act as a designated guard dog.
+A Bluetick Coonhound may make a good watchdog—that Coonhound bay won’t be missed and will scare off any intruder—but they’re too friendly to act as a designated guard dog.

 Outdoor Fenced areas and leashed excursions are necessary for this high-prey-drive canine.
 If they catch an interesting scent, they'll follow it—regardless of your call.
 Though they're a hardy breed that could adapt to an outdoor kennel, their preference is to live indoors with family rather than outside.

 Exercise As a working breed, the Bluetick Coonhound requires lots of exercise.
-Without at least half an hour of physical and mental stimulation per day, the Bluetick can become destructive and difficult to manage.
-Closer to an hour is even better.
+Without at least a half hour of physical and mental stimulation per day, the Bluetick can become destructive and difficult to manage.
+Closer to an hour is better.

-Endurance This sporting dog was bred for endurance—though hunting was the intended use, they can put their great stamina to use on the trail or in competition.
+Endurance This sporting dog was bred for endurance—though hunting was his intended use, he can harness his great stamina on the trail or in competition.

 Activity distance rating

-Food The general recommendation for how much high-quality dry dog food to feed a Bluetick Coonhound is 2 ½ - 3 cups of food total per day, split between two to three meals.
+Food The general recommendation for how much high-quality dry dog food to feed a Bluetick Coonhound is 2½ to 3 cups per day, split between two or three meals.
 This amount is based on average weight and activity level.
 Because they are prone to bloat, the food bowl should be raised and activity should be limited to an hour following meals.

 While Blueticks aren't more likely to guard their food than any other breed, children should never be allowed to touch or remove food from any dog while it is eating.

-Alone Time Though the Coonhound will follow family throughout the house, with enough exercise and attention, they're able to stay home for 5-8 hours during the day.
+Alone Time Though the Coonhound will follow family throughout the house, with enough exercise and attention, they’re able to stay home alone for five to eight hours during the day.
 Without enough exercise, they may become destructive.
-Counter surfing and trash picking are common behaviors from Blueticks, so keeping garbage out of reach and counters clear are necessary.
+Counter surfing and trash picking are common behaviors among Blueticks, so keeping garbage out of reach and counters clear is necessary.
 Crate training may be necessary to prevent chewing or other destructive behaviors.
 They are likely to bawl, or howl, regardless of how much exercise they get.
-There may be less noise from a dog who is tired out, but the baying is part of the breed's nature so it's not likely to cease.
+There may be less noise from a dog who is tired out, but baying is part of the breed’s nature.

 Health and Grooming